nens/dask-geomodeling/docs/blocks.rst

 Implementation example
 ~~~~~~~~~~~~~~~~~~~~~~

-As an example, we use a simplified Dilate geoblock, which adds a buffer of 1
+As an example, we use a simplified Dilate block, which adds a buffer of 1
 pixel around all pixels of given value:

 .. code:: python